Anchorage School Board

 Anchorage School District

-Early sign-up is required in order to accommodate telephonic testimony.
-Persons may sign-up to testify telephonically at regular school board meetings by notifying the superintendent’s office by 5 p.m. on the Friday preceding the meeting.
+Early sign-up is required in order to accommodate telephonic testimony, please do so by 5 p.m. on the Friday preceding the meeting.
 Contact may be made in the same manner identified above except that mail must be received by the Friday before the meeting.

 - The school board secretary will call the person on the number provided.
 Once the connection is made, testimony will occur through a speaker device that permits the school board and those in attendance to hear the testimony.

 - Persons testifying will be connected immediately preceding the testimony and the call will be terminated at the end of each person’s allotted time.
-Individuals are encouraged to watch the regular board meeting live on ASD-TV or cable channel 14 prior to their testimony.
+Individuals are encouraged to watch the regular board meeting live on ASD-TV online or municipal cable channel 9 prior to their testimony.

 - No more than two attempts will be made to reach the speaker at the number provided.
 One attempt will be made to contact a speaker if the call is dropped during the speaker’s testimony.